-Officials must ensure that key information about open grant opportunities is published on the NSW Government Grants and Funding Finder via nsw.gov.au/grants-and-funding.
-The minimum requirements are detailed grant guidelines that include the information outlined at 6.1 Planning and designing the grant opportunity (also set out in Appendix A).
+Officials must ensure that key information about grant opportunities is published on the NSW Government Grants and Funding Finder via nsw.gov.au/grants-and-funding.33 The minimum requirements are detailed grant guidelines that include the information outlined at 6.1 Planning and designing the grant opportunity (also set out in Appendix A).

-Where grants are provided on a one-off or ad hoc basis, grant guidelines must be drafted and approved but are not required to be published.
-However, officials must ensure that information about the grant is made available on the NSW Government Grants and Funding Finder (see Section 6.5 Publishing grant information below).
+Where grants are provided on a one-off or ad hoc basis, grant guidelines are not required and, if they are developed, are not required to be published.
+However, officials must ensure that information about the grant is made available on the NSW Government Grants and Funding Finder (see section 6.5 Publishing grant information below).